 Dr. Veitinger, Ms. Agger and Dr. Abraham serve on our nominating and corporate governance committee, which is chaired by Dr. Veitinger.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable SEC and Nasdaq rules.
-The nominating and corporate governance committee held one meeting during 2021 and took action one time by unanimous written consent.
+The nominating and corporate governance committee held one meeting during 2022.
 The nominating and corporate governance committee's responsibilities include: